Fines for illegal fireworks

 WICHITA, Kan.
-(KSNW) – Wichita fire and police crews spent July fourth patrolling the city.
+(KSNW) – Wichita fire and police crews spent the Fourth of July patrolling the city.

 Stationed in hot spots, looking for people shooting off illegal fireworks, they found a lot.